 Witness the Glistening Gold of St. Mark’s Basilica

 Commonly referred to as one of the best examples of Italo-Byzantine architecture in the country, this structure is anything but simplistic.
 There is a wonderous mix match or Oriental and Greek influence, as well as a jumble of Renaissance and Gothic styling, something not commonly found anywhere.
 Located directly across Piazza San Marco from Doge’s Palace, this building was originally used as the Chapel of the Doge but has since been converted to the city’s cathedral in 1807.
 Having taken centuries to complete, the building is home to some of the most spectacular mosaic work in the world, covering a vast amount of both the interior and exterior.
-After getting a thorough introduction by your guide, you will then be free to explore the basilica at your own pace.
-Make sure to bring cash with you if you wish to purchase tickets to access the basilicas grand terraces, these can be bought on site and offer a birds eye view of the city.

 Get Acquainted with Venice in the Most Natural way, by Gondola